Exploration and Resource Geology (BSc)

 |Typical WBQ Offer|| WBQ Core will be accepted in lieu of one A level, excluding the required science Geology/Geography A level(s).

 |Typical Int Bacc Offer|| 30-32 points,

-including at least one Science at Higher Level
+including at least two Science at Higher Level

 |Other||Applications from those offering alternative qualifications are welcome.
 Please see detailed information about alternative entry requirements here|

 Please find here further information about admissions and selection criteria for this degree programme.

 In 2010, 51% of the School’s graduates were in employment within six months of graduation while a further 20% were engaged in further study, with others taking time out to travel.

 Employers included: local government plus companies such as Gemcom Software, SRK Exploration, Kuwait Oil Company and Anglo American.

 Career destinations included: engineering geologist, geological consultant, exploration geologist, field geologist, mineralogist, mineral exploration, geological consultant, field mapping, oil geologist, mining software analyst, geophysical surveying, water industry.

 Careers case studies